 Taxis are the most expensive way to get to central Copenhagen, which could cost upwards of 350 DKK and take the same amount of time as the metro.
 You can pay for a taxi by credit card.
 Tipping is not necessary.

-I do not recommend a taxi for solo travel in Copenhagen.
+I do not recommend a taxi in Copenhagen unless absolutely necessary.

 Trains to Copenhagen